-Students electing to opt-out of the program must remit the Title IV Financial Aid Recipient Textbook Program Opt-Out form in person to the University Business Office located in the McLeod Admissions and Financial Aid Center before the first day of class.
+Students electing to opt-out of the program must complete the electronic Title IV Financial Aid Recipient Textbook Program Opt-Out form before the first day of class.

-Once the opt-out form is received by the Business Office, the University is no longer responsible for issuing textbooks to the student.
+Once the opt-out form is received by the Bursar’s Office, the University is no longer responsible for issuing textbooks to the student.

-Students are required to opt-out each semester.Fall Opt-out form
+Students are required to opt-out each semester.Summer Opt-Out Form

 Can I opt-out if I’ve already received my rental books?

-Yes, students electing to opt-out of the program who have already received their rental books from Barnes & Noble are required to return the books to the bookstore within 24 hours of submitting the opt-out form to the Business Office.
-Students failing to do so will be assessed the full cost of each book to their student account.
+Yes, students electing to opt-out of the program who have already received their rental books from Barnes & Noble are required to return the books to the bookstore within 24 hours of submitting the opt-out form to the Bursar’s Office.
+Students who fail to do so will be assessed the full cost of each book to their student account.